eum602/Ejemplos-de-Reactjs/README.md

 ## Deployment
-This can be deployed on any server or locally
+This can be deployed on any server or locally.

 ## How to contribute
-We can receive contributions fro anywhere in the world
+We can receive contributions fro anywhere in the world.

 ## Copyright
-2019 - All rights reserved from a remote developer.
+2019 - All rights reserved from a local developer to practice after stashing some file.